 The application of the provisions of this paragraph shall be suspended for offers under the scope of application of the measures implementing Directive 2003/71/EC.

-2. Within one week of the end of the stabilisation period, the following information must be adequately disclosed to the public by the entity undertaking the stabilisation measure:
+2. Within one week of the end of the stabilisation period, the following information must be adequately disclosed to the public [See Response #13]:

 whether or not stabilisation was undertaken;